-Our third, annual Breast Reconstruction Awareness (BRA) Day Australia 2015 will be on Wednesday, 25th November.
+Our fourth, annual Breast Reconstruction Awareness (BRA) Day Australia 2017 will be on Wednesday, 18th October.

-Australia has low rates of breast reconstruction post mastectomy compared with many other countries despite research that shows physically and emotionally from a reconstruction.
+Australia has low rates of breast reconstruction post mastectomy compared with many other countries despite research that shows for many women, breast reconstruction surgery helps restore confidence, feeling of femininity, and gives them a sense of control over their lives.
 Breast reconstruction is an individual choice and while some women will simply decide it is not for them, our aim is to ensure women have access to accurate, unbiased information when they are making their decision and to ensure a simple lack of awareness isn’t an obstacle.

 As well as expert information, we want to mobilise that most important resource of knowledge, the women who’ve experienced breast reconstruction first hand, to share their experiences to empower other women with the information and insights that will help them.